PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

    $ mbl-cli shell 169.254.6.215
    ```

-1. Inside the shell run `mbl-firmware-update-manager` script which installs rootfs:
+1. Inside the shell run the `mbl-firmware-update-manager` script to install the rootfs:

    ```
    $ mbl-firmware-update-manager -i <full path to TAR file under /scratch>